Larry Shannon

-Larry David Shannon, Jr. (born February 2, 1975 in Gainesville, Florida) is a former American football wide receiver of the National Football League.
-He was drafted by the Miami Dolphins in the third round of the 1998 NFL Draft.
-He played college football at East Carolina.
+Larry David Shannon, Jr. (born February 2, 1975) is an American former professional football player who was a wide receiver of the National Football League (NFL).
+He was selected by the Miami Dolphins in the third round of the 1998 NFL draft with the 82nd overall pick.
+He played college football for the East Carolina Pirates.

 Shannon was also a member of the Oakland Raiders and Jacksonville Jaguars.

 He is now an assistant football coach at Venice High School in Venice, Florida.

 He is now a teacher at Venice High School.
 He teaches engineering.